-Remember the New Guy: In one of the final episodes we are introduced to the Sheriff's nephew Martin.
-Though we've never seen him before, he's apparently been living in Castle Nottingham for the past two years.
+Remember the New Guy: In one of the third season episodes, we are introduced to the Sheriff's nephew Martin.
+Though he's never been seen or mentioned before, he's apparently been living in Nottingham Castle for the past two years.

 Rightful King Returns: Deconstructed mercilessly when King Richard comes back from the Crusades - and all Richard Carpenter had to do was accurately depict the historical events surrounding his return.

-Shown Their Work: This troper was deeply impressed that the writers not only knew the name of the late 12th c.
+The writers not only knew the name of the late 12th c.
 Earl of Huntingdon but that he was a member of the Scottish royal family.
-BTW David of Huntingdon's eldest son WAS named Robert, though he is supposed to have died young - or been disinherited?
+David of Huntingdon's eldest son WAS named Robert, though he is supposed to have died young - or been disinherited?

-They also demonstrate a surprisingly-accurate view of England in the middle ages (save for the obviously fantastic bits), up to and including the incorporation of historical ephemera (like the fact that King Richard once forced his noblemen to bid on their titles at an auction in Nottingham).
+They also demonstrated a surprisingly accurate view of England in the Middle Ages (save for the obviously fantastic bits), up to and including the incorporation of historical ephemera (like the fact that King Richard once forced his noblemen to bid on their titles at an auction in Nottingham).
 Most of their take upon the Robin Hood legend is also well-rooted in oft-times obscure earlier versions.

-The actor who played Friar Tuck also expressed his admiration for the attention to detail, noting that one particular director would refuse to film a forest scene if the location included any species of tree that wasn't around in the Middle Ages.
+Phil Rose, who played Friar Tuck, also expressed his admiration for the attention to detail, noting that one particular director would refuse to film a forest scene if the location included any species of tree that wasn't around in the Middle Ages.